ePages-de/epages-devportal/_posts/2020/2020-04-07-how-to-get-a-simple-go-app-in-a-ci-environment.md

 ### Templates

-The Kubernetes object definitions as a Helm chart are part of a second different repository.
+The Kubernetes object definitions as a Helm chart are part of a second repository.
-Compared to the previous explanations, the code for the chart is straightforward and has nothing special.
+Compared to the previous explanations, the code for the chart is straightforward and includes nothing special.
-We're using Kubernetes's deployment, ingress, secret, configmap and service YAML template files, where it is possible to set values depending on the target platform.
+We're using Kubernetes' deployment, ingress, secret, configmap, and service YAML template files, with which it is possible to set values depending on the target platform.
-In the [software lifecycle example](#software-life-cycle) the developer has added a new feature that requires an additional entry in the configuration file.
+In our [software lifecycle example](#software-life-cycle), the developer added a new feature that requires an additional entry in the configuration file.
 Since the two files, values.yaml and myapp.yaml, use the same syntax, it is simply a copy of the Helm values inside of the configmap with the build-in function `toYaml`.

 ```yaml
 # values.yaml
 configmap: